amosavian/FileProvider/README.md

 ##### Meta-informations

-To get meta-information like image/video taken date, dimension, etc., use (and modify) these example code:
+To get meta-information like image/video taken date, location, dimension, etc., use (and modify) these example code:

 ```swift
 if documentsProvider..propertiesOfFile(path: file.path, completionHandler: { (propertiesDictionary, keys, error) in